 Project SummaryThomas Taylor "Tom" Hammond was born in Lexington in 1944 and earned a degree in animal science with an emphasis in equine genetics from the University of Kentucky in 1967.
 He is recognized as one of the leading network sports broadcasters in the United States.
 He began his career with WVLK Radio as news and sports director, and joined WLEX-TV in 1970 where he remained for 10 years.
 He joined NBC in 1984 (Breeder's Cup) and became a fixture on NBC's Olympic Games coverage.
-Hammond's work includes thoroughbred horse racing, the NBA and WNBA, college basketball, gymnastics, figure skating and the Orange Bowl.
+Hammond's work includes Thoroughbred horse racing, the NFL, Notre Dame football, the NBA and WNBA, college basketball, gymnastics, figure skating and track and field.

-Hammonds holds several awards and recognitions such as Outstanding Kentuckian Award given by the A.B.
+Hammond holds several awards and recognitions such as Outstanding Kentuckian Award given by the A.B.
 Chandler Foundation; a charter member of the Lafayette High School Hall of Fame; member of Kentucky Journalism Hall of Fame, and the UK Hall of Distinguished Alumni.
-The Bluegrass Sports Commission gives an award annually in his honor: the Tom Hammond Lifetime Achievement Award is Sports Broadcasting.
+The Bluegrass Sports Commission gives an award annually in his honor: the Tom Hammond Lifetime Achievement Award in Sports Broadcasting.